Healthy communities are built on a foundation of healthy children, youth and adults.

 In all cases, comparisons to state statistics reflect the state excluding New York City.

 The share of residents in the Mid-Hudson Valley lacking health insurance decreased between 2008 and 2014.
 From 2000 to 2014, the share of babies having low birth weights increased slightly, similar to statewide trends, while the infant mortality rate decreased.
-The region has seen big increases in people living with HIV and AIDS, but a decline in visits to mental health clinics.
+The region has seen increases in people living with AIDS, but a decline in visits to mental health clinics.

 The rate of individuals without health insurance fell slightly between 2008 and 2014.